NavyaG-lab/Tech-writer/infrastructure/mergulho.md

 7. Metric value (serialized as string)

 Other columns might be added but they are enrichments for convenience.
-These seven output columns are intended to be reduced to nubank's EntityAttributeValue (EAV) structure, where columns 1-2 define the entity, 3-5 the attribute and 6-7 make up the value.
+These seven output columns are intended to be reduced to a datomic-like EntityAttributeValue (EAV) structure, where columns 1-2 define the entity, 3-5 the attribute and 6-7 make up the value.